 - It’s LIGHT!
 This bike comes in at a surprising 44kg.
 While you’ll likely not be hoisting it up on your shoulders like some strapping lumberjack, it’s definitely light work moving it to another room, or at least out of the way when you’re done.

-- It’s smooth – A combo of good quality engineering, the belt drive make for a lovely smooth ride on the Cyclo 3.
+- It’s smooth – A combo of good quality engineering, the belt drive make for an impressive slick ride on the Cyclo 3.